Aikku93/SGE/README.md

 * Resolution of volume ramping subdivisions
 * Loop unrolling

+## MML Reference

+The MML reference specs can be found [here](docs/MML.md).
+It may need to be expanded upon at a later stage.

 ## ...
 Why?
 Just why?

 I'm developing this driver for a tech demo I'm working on.
 It's been a very wild, but fun ride, so far.